Motor Circuit Diagrams

 Sudden Braking of Three-Phase Asynchronous Motors Schematic Circuit Diagram

-3-phase asynchronous motors consist of two basic components, a stator, and a rotor.
-The stator is the fixed part of the motor.
-The stator has a stator core and field windings.
-In the stators of 3-phase asynchronous motors a separate winding for every 3 phases.
-The rotor is the rotating part of the motor.
-There is wind in the rotors of the slip-ring asynchronous motors, and short-circuited bars in the rotor of the squirrel-cage asynchronous motors.
-The asynchronous motor type generally used in industrial implementations is the squirrel-cage asynchronous motor.
-The industrial asynchronous motor product range of Volt Motor consists of squirrel-cage asynchronous motors.
+Three-phase asynchronous motors are comprised of two fundamental components: the stator and the rotor.
+The stator, which serves as the stationary part of the motor, includes a stator core and field windings.
+In the stators of three-phase asynchronous motors, there is a distinct winding for each of the three phases.
+On the other hand, the rotor constitutes the rotating element of the motor.
+In slip-ring asynchronous motors, the rotor features windings, while squirrel-cage asynchronous motors have short-circuited bars within the rotor.
+The prevalent type of asynchronous motor employed in industrial applications is the squirrel-cage asynchronous motor, and Volt Motor’s industrial asynchronous motor product lineup primarily comprises squirrel-cage asynchronous motors.

-When the forward button is pressed in this circuit, the contactor (I) is energized.
-Normally the closed (I) contact opens, normally open (I) contacts close.
-The engine starts to rotate in the forward direction.
-(A) The contact in the forward direction of the instantaneous stop switch closes.
-The contactor (G) is not energized since the normally-closed contact (I) opens.
-The current (A) from phase (R) runs the contactor continuously through the contact at the forward direction of the instantaneous stop switch, from the back contact upper contacts and the normally closed (G) contact.
-The motor thus rotates in the forward direction continuously.
-The motor rotates in the forward direction until the stop button is pressed.
+When the forward button is activated in this circuit, the contactor (I) becomes energized.
+Typically, the normally closed (I) contact opens, while the normally open (I) contacts close.
+Consequently, the motor commences its forward rotation.
+Simultaneously, the contact in the forward direction of the instant stop switch (A) closes.
+However, the contactor (G) remains unenergized as the normally closed contact (I) opens.
+The current (A) originating from phase (R) continually flows through the contact at the forward direction of the instant stop switch, traverses the upper contacts at the back, and interfaces with the normally closed (G) contact.
+This results in the motor sustaining its continuous forward rotation until the stop button is pressed.

 Sudden Braking of Three-Phase Asynchronous Motors Schematic Circuit Diagram